Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/4-Accounts_and_UTXOs_slides.md

 </pba-col>
 <img style="width: 400px; height 300px; float:middle;" src="../../assets/img/3-Blockchain/3.2-cartoon-cheering.png"/>

 Notes:

 TODO: Add some picture of a person cheering and happy

 ---

 ## Paradigm B..

-* B.) We craft a model in which the system acts as a computer and by submitting some input it will determine the result from my input.
+- B.) We craft a model in which the system acts as a computer and by submitting some input it will determine the result from my input.

 Notes:

+TODO make some notes

 ---

 ## Well lets make things more intuitive!

-* So instead of doing the computation ourselves and then submitting it to the system to verify...(i.e. understanding the present state and then computing the resulting state)
+- So instead of doing the computation ourselves and then submitting it to the system to verify...(i.e. understanding the present state and then computing the resulting state)
-* Why dont we just let the system hold our state information or data in the form of an "Account" and we submit requests and data to the system.
+- Why dont we just let the system hold our state information or data in the form of an "Account" and we submit requests and data to the system.
-* This means we can let the system be our computer for us!
+- This means we can let the system be our computer for us!

 ---

 ## Well well what is state then in this system?

-* Accounts -> Values
+- Accounts -> Values

 Notes:

 TODO: Show picture of a table mapping a pubkey to a value or data item(in its simplest form a value)

 ---

 ## Accounts State Table

 | Key   | Value       |